-WATCH the remarkable journey undertaken by The Malilangwe Trust and Gonarezhou Conservation Trust to translocate black rhino in Zimbabwe
+WATCH the remarkable journey undertaken by The Malilangwe Trust and Gonarezhou Conservation Trust to translocate black rhinos in Zimbabwe

-The rhino were carefully selected by age, social behaviour and genetic composition, and are of extreme value to the existing gene pool.
+The rhino was carefully selected by age, social behavior, and genetic composition, and is of extreme value to the existing gene pool.
 They were moved to Gonarezhou NP by road, under the expert care of wildlife veterinarians and ecologists, and remained in a holding boma for a few weeks to adjust before being successfully released into the wild, where they are tracked, monitored, and protected by anti-poaching scouts 24/7.
-Monitoring teams constantly use body scoring metrics to assess the success of adaptation to browsing, the new environment and contact with dominant bulls.
+Monitoring teams constantly use body scoring metrics to assess the success of adaptation to browsing, the new environment, and contact with dominant bulls.

-Strong partnerships between non-profit trusts, like The Malilangwe Trust, government, national parks and local communities, are crucial for conservation in the future.
+Strong partnerships between non-profit trusts, like The Malilangwe Trust, the government, national parks, and local communities, are crucial for conservation in the future.
 Mark Saunders, Executive Director of The Malilangwe Trust, says:

 “We wanted this to be a major success for the long-term, which will take a huge amount of responsibility, but we are also excited to watch the process.
-It has always been our dream to be a reservoir of rhino to other areas to establish healthy breeding populations, and we knew we were part of something fantastic here.”
+It has always been our dream to be a reservoir of rhinos in other areas to establish healthy breeding populations, and we knew we were part of something fantastic here.”

 The far-reaching work that Singita supports through its independent not-for-profit funds and trusts has helped animal populations across four countries in Africa rebound and grow dramatically, turning these game reserves into the ultimate conservation success stories.
 Guests can support The Malilangwe Trust’s critically important conservation projects.